qulle/wikis/wiki-developer-commands.md

 $ dotnet --version                               # Check version of dotnet

 $ dotnet new gitignore                           # Create a .gitignore file with useful content
-$ dotnet new webapi -n <NAME>                    # Create a new webapi project
+$ dotnet new webapi -n <name>                    # Create a new webapi project
 $ dotnet build                                   # Build the project
 $ dotnet run                                     # Run the project
-$ dotnet add package <NAME>                      # Add dependencies to the project
+$ dotnet add package <name>                      # Add dependencies to the project

-$ dotnet ef migrations add <NAME>                # Create a migration when changes have been made in the models
+$ dotnet ef migrations add <name>                # Create a migration when changes have been made in the models
 $ dotnet ef migrations remove                    # If the migration scripts are not to your satisfaction, undo and fix before add once again
 $ dotnet ef database update                      # Perform migrations to the database